 Methodology

 This survey was conducted by The CareSide using SurveyMonkey’s marketing research services in January 2021.
 Responses were collected from 1,122 Australian adults.
-The respondents were categorized by age: 74% were 18-39 years old, 20% were 40-64 years old, and 6% were 65 or older.
+The respondents were categorised by age: 74% were 18-39 years old, 20% were 40-64 years old, and 6% were 65 or older.